iLya2IK/LiteSound/README.md

 * Converter example - This example emulates the operation of a simple audio file converter.
 * FrameStreaming example - In this example, an audio-ogg file is opened and decoded into a data stream.
 The resulting stream is then re-encoded into a set of encoded frames.
 A set of encoded frames is saved to the files on disk in the user's format.
 Frame-files are then opened, decoded into a data stream and saved in a new file in selected format.
 * Resampler - This example demonstrates the operation of a simple speex resampler.
+* fft - This example demonstrates the operation of a simple fast discrete Fourier transform and inverse.
+* Spectre - This example shows a visualization of a fast discrete Fourier transform for an audio stream using OpenGL.

 ### Requirements